Melanoma: Surgery

 Mohs surgery has been reported with cure rate as low as 77% and as high as 98.0% for melanoma-in-situ.
-CCPDMA and the "double scalpel" peripheral margin controlled surgery is equivalent to Mohs surgery in effectiveness on this "intra-epithelial" type of melanoma.
+CCPDMA and the "double scalpel" peripheral margin controlled surgery is equivalent to Mohs surgery in removal of melanoma in-situ.

 Melanomas that spread usually do so to the lymph nodes in the area of the tumor before spreading elsewhere.
-Attempts to improve survival by removing lymph nodes surgically (lymphadenectomy) were associated with many complications, but no overall survival benefit.
-Recently, the technique of sentinel lymph node biopsy has been developed to reduce the complications of lymph node surgery while allowing assessment of the involvement of nodes with tumor.
+Attempts to improve survival by removing lymph nodes surgically (lymph node dissection) were associated with many complications, but no overall survival benefit.

-Biopsy of sentinel lymph nodes is a widely used procedure when treating cutaneous melanoma.
+Sentinel lymph node biopsy may indicate if cancer has spread to local lymph nodes and guide treatment decisions.

-Neither sentinel lymph node biopsy nor other diagnostic tests should be performed to evaluate early, thin melanoma, including melanoma in situ, T1a melanoma or T1b melanoma ≤ 0.5mm.
+Neither sentinel lymph node biopsy nor other diagnostic tests should be performed to evaluate early, thin melanoma, including melanoma in situ, T1a melanoma, or T1b melanoma ≤ 0.5mm.
 People with these conditions are unlikely to have the cancer spread to their lymph nodes or anywhere else and have a 5-year survival rate of 97%.
-Because of these considerations, sentinel lymph node biopsy is considered unnecessary health care for them.
-Furthermore, baseline blood tests and radiographic studies should not be performed only based on identifying this kind of melanoma, as there are more accurate tests for detecting cancer and these tests have high false-positive rates.
-To potentially correct false positives, gene expression profiling may be used as auxiliary testing for ambiguous and small lesions.

-Sentinel lymph node biopsy is often performed, especially for T1b/T2+ tumors, mucosal tumors, ocular melanoma and tumors of the limbs.
-A process called lymphoscintigraphy is performed in which a radioactive tracer is injected at the tumor site to localize the sentinel node(s).
-Further precision is provided using a blue tracer dye, and surgery is performed to biopsy the node(s).
-Routine hematoxylin and eosin (H&E) and immunoperoxidase staining will be adequate to rule out node involvement.
-Polymerase chain reaction (PCR) tests on nodes, usually performed to test for entry into clinical trials, now demonstrate that many patients with a negative sentinel lymph node actually had a small number of positive cells in their nodes.
-Alternatively, a fine-needle aspiration biopsy may be performed and is often used to test masses.
+Sentinel lymph node biopsy is indicated for ulcerated melanomas or melanomas of greater than 0.8 mm thickness.
+A process called lymphoscintigraphy is performed in which a radioactive tracer is injected at the tumor site to localize the sentinel node.
+Further precision is provided using a blue tracer dye, and surgery is performed to biopsy the node.
+Routine hematoxylin and eosin and immunoperoxidase staining will be adequate to rule out node involvement.